CoinFlip Logo

 Top Shot is an example of an NFT that does not use the Ethereum blockchain.
 Instead, it uses a blockchain from Dapper Labs created with the sole purpose of building NFTs.
 You can buy or sell your moments directly on the NBA Top Shot platform.

 Since the dawn of time, the art world has been plagued with counterfeiters, thieves, and people taking credit for artwork they did not create.
-So far, the internet has only made it easier to steal other people's work.
-With the advent of NFTs, these problems are a thing of the past.
-NFTs are used to encrypt digital artworks with the artist's signature on the blockchain, which effectively verifies authenticity and ownership.
+So far, the internet has only made it easier to steal other people’s work.
+NFTs solve this problem.
+They’re used to encrypt digital artworks with the artist’s signature on the blockchain, which effectively verifies authenticity and ownership.

-Music artists have been some of the world's most prominent champions of NFTs, with NFT projects popping up all around the industry.
-Among the world's top-selling NFT artists make music.
-The top 30 sellers include names like 3LAU, Grimes, Steve Aoki, Deadmau5, and Odesza.
-In March, Kings of Leon became the first band to release a new album as a non-fungible token.
+Music artists have been some of the world’s most prominent champions of NFTs, with NFT projects popping up all around the industry.
+Big names in the NFT music world include 3LAU, Grimes, Steve Aoki, Deadmau5, and Odesza.
+In March of 2021, Kings of Leon became the first band to release a new album as a non-fungible token.
+This has appeal to fans because they get to own the music they purchase, much the same way as when CDs and cassettes were popular.
+Artists like it because they get paid directly, rather than going through recording and distribution companies.

-The NFT hype of early 2021 may have settled a bit, but it is clear NFTs are here to stay.
+The NFT hype of 2021 may have settled a bit, but it is clear NFTs are a permanent part of the Internet.
 NFTs are extremely useful as an immutable record of ownership and authenticity and can be used for just about anything.

 Share